 Obsessive-compulsive disorder is a mental health challenges.
 It’s made up of two parts: obsessions and compulsions.
 People may experience obsessions, compulsions, or both, and they cause a lot of distress.

 Obsessions are unwanted and repetitive thoughts, urges, or images that don’t go away.
 They cause a lot of anxiety.
 For example, a student might worry about picking up germs from their classmates.
 Obsessions can focus on anything.
 These obsessive thoughts can be uncomfortable.
 Obsessions aren’t thoughts that a person would normally focus on, and they are not about a person’s character.
-They are symptoms of an illness.
+They are signs of an illness.

 Compulsions are actions meant to reduce anxiety caused by obsessions.
 Compulsions may be behaviours like washing, cleaning, or ordering things in a certain way.
 Other actions are not obvious to others.
 For example, a student may count things or repeat phrases in their mind.
 Some people describe it as feeling like they have to do something until it feels ‘right.’
 It’s important to understand that compulsions are a way to cope with obsessions.
 Someone who experiences OCD may experience distress if they can’t complete the compulsion.